-All aboard!
-We think InterRailing through Europe is the perfect trip for first time travellers.
-Nothing can beat the sense of freedom you get from packing up your backpack and heading off on a journey where you can go anywhere and do anything you want – when you want, through the relative closeness and familiarity of Europe.
+Interrailing across Europe is the perfect trip for first time travellers.
+Nothing beats that sense of freedom when heading off on a journey, where you can go anywhere and do anything you want – when you want, and with the closeness and familiarity of Europe.

-There’s something exciting about travelling by train, it’s got more character; there’s an alluring romanticism about it.
-We’re big fans of InterRail as a way to explore all the wonders and variety European culture has to offer.
+There’s something exciting about travelling by train, it’s got more character; there’s an alluring romanticism about it and you can sit back, zone out and enjoy the view.

 If you have an idea of where, and when, you want to go next, it’s worth booking your seat for your next journey as soon as you arrive into a city.
 You’re at the train station already anyway and just a few of Euros will make sure you’re guaranteed a decent seat for your next journey, which is especially handy if there’s a group of you travelling together.